Recurrent visitations reveal selectivity beyond the 15-Minute City vision: Methods

-\paragraph{Travel time to K-visitations.} For each individual, travel time to their K-visitations was estimated using R5Py \autocite{fink2022r5py}, an open-source multimodal routing package.
-The routing relied on infrastructure network data from OpenStreetMap and public transport information from the General Transit Feed Specification (GTFS) dataset provided by \textit{Traficom}.
-Following the parameters recommended by \textcite{ponkanen2025spatial}, we standardised key assumptions for Finland, including departure times and walking speeds, to ensure consistency in travel time estimation.
+\paragraph{Travel time by public transport.} For each individual, travel time to their K-visitations was estimated using R5Py \autocite{fink2022r5py}, an open-source multimodal routing package, drawing on OpenStreetMap network data and GTFS public transport schedules from \textit{Traficom}.
+Following \autocite{ponkanen2025spatial}, we standardised key assumptions for Finland (departure times, walking speeds) and computed centroid-to-centroid public transport travel times between each user's home H3 cell and the relevant K-visitation cells.

-Travel times were calculated between the centroid of each individual's inferred home H3 grid and the centroid of the corresponding visited grid, and these are truncated at 100 minutes.
-To reconcile centroid-to-centroid routing with the 400\,m POI buffer used to define amenity exposure, we added a fixed 5-minute destination egress component to each trip to represent within-buffer walking from the visited grid to the specific amenity; this constant is applied uniformly across all calculations to prevent zero travel time due to spatial aggregation.
-Finally, to estimate the cumulative share of population with access to their K-visitations, we aggregated travel times by mapping each unique trip back to the individual's home 1\,km census grid, which also provides population.
+From these estimates we derive three travel time quantities.
+At the individual level, $T_{freq}$ and $T_{dist}$ summarise how a user's realised travel compares with the nearest options drawn from their own visited repertoire: (1) $T_{freq}$ is the frequency-weighted mean public transport travel time to the user's $K_{freq}$ cells, which reflects the user's realised access; and (2) $T_{dist}$ is the individual-level baseline, as the average public transport travel time to the user's $K_{dist}$ cells.
+It represents the nearest equivalents among the places that individual has actually visited.

+At the home-cell level, we use $T_{prox}$ to provide a structural proximity benchmark based on all available opportunities, independent of individual mobility.
+We rank all reachable destination cells by public transport travel time, identify the smallest set covering all ten amenity categories, and define $T_{prox}$ as their mean public transport travel time.
+This shared benchmark indicates whether individuals travel beyond what their residential environment could support, rather than merely beyond their nearest visited options ($T_{dist}$). \paragraph{d-EPR null model.} To isolate the influence of urban structure from individual behavioural selectivity, we constructed a generative null model based on the density-aware Exploration and Preferential Return (d-EPR) framework \autocite{pappalardo2016human}.

+This modelling framework generates synthetic visitation trajectories that preserve the fundamental statistical laws of human mobility--specifically, the probability of exploring new locations and the tendency to return to familiar ones--while replacing specific destination preferences with a probabilistic attraction to amenity density.

+For each user $u$, we simulate a trajectory starting at their inferred home location $h_u$ with a length $T$ equal to their total observed displacements.
+At each step, the agent chooses to explore a new location with probability $P_{new} = \rho S_{loc}^{-\gamma}$, where $S_{loc}$ is the number of previously visited locations.
+We fit $\rho$ individually for each user (mean $\rho \approx 0.65$) and set $\gamma=0.23$ following established literature \autocite{song2010modelling,pappalardo2015returners}.

+If exploring, the agent selects a destination $j$ from the H3 grid lattice based on a gravity-like competition between opportunity density and travel cost: